mc222sn/mc222sn.github.io/about.md

 permalink: /about/
 ---

 This is my story.
-I've been working a couple of years as an IT Technician I always had an interest in programming.
-I did a lot of web development with PHP/WordPress back in the days with several projects.
-Then I got to know the programming language Python and started learning that.
-The web framework Django got to my attention and my impressions were that it did the web development so much
+I've been working a couple of years as an IT Technician.
+Under that time my interest grew for programming.
+So I started learning Python as my first programming language.
+My impressions of it was good, because the language itself is very beginner friendly.
+Wrote a lot of various scripts and later went on to do more web development with the web framework Django.

+Now I'm studying at LNU, Software Development and Operations (Computer Science).
+The program is for three years.